 National Presbyterian School is proud to be a Washington, DC-Project Zero School.

-All NPS teachers are trained in and implement the Harvard Graduate School of Education’s Project Zero teaching frameworks including Making Thinking Visible, Teaching for Understanding, and Creating Cultures of Thinking.
+All NPS teachers are trained in and implement the Harvard Graduate School of Education’s Project Zero teaching frameworks including Making Thinking Visible, Teaching for Understanding, and Creating Cultures of Thinking, and Agency by Design.

 The work of Project Zero, led by Dr. Howard Gardner, focuses on attention to processes of thinking, learning, and understanding with the goal of making the complex accessible to even our youngest minds.